Bingsheng Arthur Yao

 News

-2025.02 Co-first authored paper Survey of LLM Role-Playing Agent Evaluation is now publically available on arXiv
+2025.02 Co-first authored paper Survey of LLM Role-Playing Agent Evaluation is now publicly available on arXiv

 2025.01 Five papers were accepted to CHI 2025.
-Thanks for the hard working by collaborators and mentees!
+Thanks for the hard work by collaborators and mentees!

 2024.10 Our paper StorySparkQA Dataset with Real-World Knowledge for Children Education was accepted to EMNLP 2024